A glossary of commonly used terms on the ShadowTrader SquawkBox and in our newsletters.

 - Inverted A term used to define a situation when the major market averages or the internals are not either all positive or all negative. ie: the Dow is up and S&P and Nasdaq is down might be called out as “Head’s up, top line figures are inverted.”
 Basically, when we have inversion, its a signal of a choppy market that is rangebound at the prior day’s close.

 Jumbotron Stocks – A short list of stocks that Brad and Peter watch closely every day for possible daytrading or option opportunities.
 We like these simply because they are expensive and move quite a bit in absolute dollar terms and often in percentage terms as well.
-The current list is: AAPL, AMZN, BIDU, CMG, GOOG, GS, IBM, LNKD, NFLX, PCLN, PNRA, TSLA. and V.
+The current list is: AMZN, BIDU, BIIB, CMG, GOOGL, GS, IBM, ISRG, LNKD, NFLX, PCLN, PNRA, REGN, TSLA.

 - Low Volume Node or LVN An area inside of a market profile where a very small amount of volume has traded.
 Usually an area that is “rejected” quickly by the market, thus the market does not spend a lot of time there.
 The theory is that when markets trade to these areas, they will be rejected again as these are areas that do not represent value in the market.